18 Quiet Dogs That Don’t Bark (Too Much)

 Quiet dog breed #9: Cavalier King Charles spaniel

-The Cavalier King Charles spaniel is another one of the small dogs that don’t bark.
+The Cavalier King Charles spaniel is another one of the small dogs that don’t bark (and they’re also great dogs for seniors).
 Their sweet faces, big brown eyes, and fluffy ears are hard to resist, which is good because the CKCS loves to be around people—a lot.
 It doesn’t matter if you prefer afternoons on the sofa or outside on the trail; they want to be with you.
 But that can be a problem if they feel lonely.
 “They do love their people, which can cause separation concerns, which tends to be one of the few times barking is a concern with this adorable breed,” says Stanley.
+These lazy dog breeds are expert nappers.

 Quiet dog breed #10: Greyhound